shahafwa/Flowers_Classifier_DL/README.md

-# Flowers_Classifier_DL
+# AI Programming with Python Project

-In this project, I trained image classifier to recognize different species of flowers
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.